NewBww/vuesic-player/README.md

   - Shuffle-able Queue
   - Draggable Progress Bar
 - Playlist
-  - Choose Any Track From Playlist
+  - Choose Any Track From the playlist
   - Add tracks to favorites

 #### :sparkles: New :sparkles: